aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/300-task-3/600-sharing-the-product.md

 ### Sharing the product

-_We will add our account to the frameworks manifest file so it knows about our account and we will tell the framework to share our newly created product into our account._
+We need to tell the framework that we want to share the portfolio *cloud-engineering-governance-self-service*.
+To do this we will need to update the manifest file.

-#### Adding the product to the manifest
+#### Adding your shares to the manifest

-_We will start out by adding your account to the manifest file._

 - Navigate to the {{% service_catalog_puppet_code_commit_repo_link %}} again

 - Click on *manifest.yaml*